 The CRG's role is to improve the range and quality of information about sport and recreation including data and research on physical activity trends, sport and recreation participation, economic impacts and social benefits.

-The National Sport Research program leads and manages the ASC's Social Research Framework and ensures the ASC meets its statutory requirements.
+The Sport Market Insights program leads and manages the ASC's Social Research Framework and ensures the ASC meets its statutory requirements.